bwrrp/slimdom.js/README.md

 -   `XMLSerializer`, and read-only versions of `innerHTML` / `outerHTML` on `Element`.
 -   `DOMParser`, for XML parsing only.

-This library is currently aimed at providing a lightweight and consistent experience for dealing with XML and XML-like data.
+This library is aimed at providing a lightweight and consistent experience for dealing with XML and XML-like data.
 For simplicity and efficiency, this implementation deviates from the spec in a few minor ways.
 Most notably, normal JavaScript arrays are used instead of `HTMLCollection` / `NodeList` and `NamedNodeMap`, HTML documents are treated no different from other documents and a number of features from in the DOM spec are missing.
 In most cases, this is because alternatives are available that can be used together with slimdom with minimal effort.

 Do not rely on the behavior or presence of any methods and properties not specified in the DOM standard.
 For example, do not use JavaScript array methods exposed on properties that should expose a NodeList and do not use Element as a constructor.
 This behavior is _not_ considered public API and may change without warning in a future release.

-This library implements the changes from [whatwg/dom#819][dom-adopt-pr], as the specification as currently described has known bugs around adoption.
+This library implements the changes from [whatwg/dom#819][dom-adopt-pr], as the DOM specification as currently described has known bugs around adoption.
+It also deviates from the [DOM serialization algorithms][domparsing] that deal with assigning and resolving conflicts in namespace prefixes, as the specification has a number of bugs that currently remain unaddressed.

 As serializing XML using the `XMLSerializer` does not enforce well-formedness, you may instead want to use the `serializeToWellFormedString` function which does perform such checks.